scottgilbertp/PhotoFrame/README.md

  1. Clone this repo: `git clone https://github.com/scottgilbert/PhotoFrame.git`
  1. Make your photos accessible on the pi's filesystem (by copying, or NFS mount, or USB drive, or whatever)
  1. Edit the photo_frame.conf file to meet your needs.
 In particular, you will probably need to adjust `PHOTODIR`
  1. You should now be able to execute photo_frame_start.sh to test.
+Photos will not display immediately, as photo selection must complete before displaying any photos.
+For me, this takes about a minute, but depending on the number of photos in the collection and the speed of the storage, this could take much longer.
- 1. Once verified, create cronjobs to start/stop the photo_frame. (example provided in `crontab.sample` file) Note that if you change the start/stop timing, you will also need to modify the photo_frame_boot_start.sh script
+ 1. Once verified, create cronjobs to start/stop the photo_frame. (example provided in `crontab.sample` file) Note that if you change the start/stop timing, you will also need to modify the photo_frame_boot_start.sh script.

 ### Files:
 - `crontab.sample` - example crontab implementation